Azure-Samples/cognitive-services-qnamaker-nodejs/README.md

+---
+page_type: sample
+languages:
+- javascript
+products:
+- azure
+description: "These REST samples show you how to programmatically create,"
+urlFragment: cognitive-services-qnamaker-nodejs
+---

 # Cognitive Services QnA Maker Samples in Node.js

 These REST samples show you how to programmatically create, update, publish, and replace a QnA Maker knowledge base, amongst many other ways to interact with it.
 All samples are in Node.js.
 To view these same samples in other languages: